 • Do not drive at night.
 Aim to reach your destination before sunset.

 • Stick to the speed limit and obey all traffic rules.
 Never roll over a stop street.
-If a traffic light is not working, treat it as a 4-way stop.
+If a traffic light is not working, treat it as a four-way stop.
 You must stop dead, behind the line.
 If you get pulled over, stay friendly and polite, but be aware that a small minority of traffic cops are corrupt.
 Never pay a fine in cash, on the spot.
-Insist that the ticket is written out and inform the cop that you have been instructed not to pay any fine in cash - spot fines are in fact illegal.
+Insist that the ticket is written out and inform the cop that you have been instructed not to pay any fine in cash - spot fines are illegal.
 If you are asked to go to the police station, agree to go, insist on a written ticket showing the infringement and the officer's name, as well as a receipt for the fine you paid.
 Never pay a cash fine to an officer demanding one.

-• In the unlikely event that you are robbed or hijacked, co-operate fully and do not resist.
+• In the unlikely event that you are robbed or hijacked, cooperate fully and do not resist.
 Let them take what they want.
 Resisting, cursing, threatening or shouting increases the chances of escalation to violence.
 Stay calm and don't fight them.
 Trying to get away can also end in tragedy.
 Your car or valuables are not worth your life.

 • When locking your car, listen for the click of the lock or check your doors to make sure they are locked.
 In some areas, remote jammers are active.
-Some thieves will hide out of sight and quietly open the back door just a bit while you get out, so that they can access the car after you've locked it and walked off.
+Some thieves will hide out of sight and quietly open the back door just a bit while you get out so that they can access the car after you've locked it and walked off.
 Don't leave visible valuables in your car.

-At your hotel or at restaurants
+At your hotel or restaurants

 • Don't leave your bags unattended.
 Keep them closed and within sight.